- Youth Mobility visa general requirements

 - Tier 2 Work Visa

-You can apply for other visa options, but these are the most common.
+You can apply for other UK visas, but these are the most common.

-How long will the youth visa process take?
+How long will the Youth Mobility visa process take?

 However, it could take longer depending on where you apply from.
-For example, applications from Hong Kong can sometimes take longer to process are more evidence is needed at the submission stage.
+For example, applications from Hong Kong can sometimes take longer to process and more evidence is needed at the submission stage.

 You may be able to have your application processed faster by opting for a premium visa service.

-The Youth Mobility Visa costs are as follows:
+The Youth Mobility visa fees are as follows: